dojo/docs/quickstart/numbersDates.rst

 :Author: CraigRiecke, AdamPeller

-These widgets augment the functionality of the ``<INPUT type="text">`` tag.
+These widgets augment the functionality of the ``<input type="text" />`` tag.
-The base widget dijit.form.Textbox by itself can trim, change case, and require input. dijit.form.ValidationTextbox extends this by validating the input when the box loses focus.
+The base widget dijit.form.Textbox by itself can trim, change case, and require input. dijit/form/ValidationTextbox extends this by validating the input when the box loses focus.
 The other widgets further extend the validation function with range and format checking.
-Internal to the MappedTextBox widget subclass are two INPUT elements.
+Internal to the MappedTextBox widget subclass are two HTML input elements.
 One interacts with the user obeying local customs, the other is hidden and represents the named form element to submit data to the server using a normalized serialization.
 By default, the widget will discover the appropriate locale and behavior `as specified by Dojo
 <quickstart/internationalization/specifying-locale>`_.

 For example, when using a NumberTextBox in the United States, an optional comma is used for the thousands separator and a period for a decimal separator when interacting with the user.
 For German users, a period is used for the thousands separator and a comma for the decimal separator.
 Other locales may have different conventions.
 When using currencies, the currency type must be specified, but it may be represented differently according to locale.
 The US Dollar (USD) will simply have a "$" symbol when used in the United States, but that would be ambiguous in Canada, so US$ is used instead.